ecordes-vt/docs/src/docs/overview/README.md

 </div>

 ## What is Veritone aiWARE? {docsify-ignore}
-With Veritone’s aiWARE operating system for AI, leverage tools to develop AI-enabled apps and automated workflows.
-Use one or combine multiple to architect a custom solution for virtually any use case.
-The aiWARE platform lets you build and use end-to-end, AI-powered solutions — from data ingestion to intelligent data analysis — accessible in the application of your choice.

-This approach combined with our proprietary orchestration technology, Conductor, makes it possible to quickly and accurately analyze massive amounts of diverse information — audio, video, image, text, and more — from multiple sources and formats to produce actionable intelligence in a faster, more scalable, and more cost-effective way than humans can.
+Veritone aiWARE is a production-proven AI platform that lets you harness the power of AI anywhere, any time.
+Cognitively enable new or existing apps rapidly, using a unified API for more than 300 engines available on the aiWARE platform.
+Deploy enterprise-grade solutions at scale, using our infrastructure or your own.
+Process massive amounts of data — audio, video, image, text, and more — to extract actionable intelligence.
+Boost the productivity of your business and IT teams by intelligently automating manual, repetitive, and data-driven tasks — no in-depth coding skills or AI expertise required.

 <hr>